drandreaskrueger/chainhammer/quorum-IBFT.md

 Averaging over blocks 40 to 80, we see averages of **370 - 393 TPS**.

 Looking at blocks 40 to 60 only, we see averages of **~465 TPS**, but then it goes down considerably.
-Looking at blocks 64 to 80 only, we see averages of ~270 TPS only.
+Looking at the later blocks 64 to 80 only, we see averages of **~270 TPS**.

-Unclear what exactly makes the rate collapse here, and only after approx 14000 transactions.
+Unclear what exactly makes the rate collapse here, and after already approx 14000 transactions.
 Any ideas?

 ## how to further increase the TPS?